AhmedSherif4/sky_cast/README.md

 ### using:

-#### BLoC pattern, Bloc Architecture, Dart/Light mode and Material Design 3
+#### BLoC pattern, Bloc Architecture, Dart/Light mode and Material Design 3, RestAPI

 ## Screens of the Project: